MCrossley86/Luma_v.1/README.md

 23. **Current Project**
     - Opening up a gmail account to check for reset links
-    - Clearing test cases at the end of a test

 24. **Future Projects**
     - Validate login functionality - COMPLETE